 If you need help with cybersecurity, there are several ways to find an expert who can protect your organization.
 A good place to start is with a search engine, such as Google or Bing.
 Look for companies that offer services related to cybersecurity, such as intrusion detection and vulnerability assessment.
 IT Ninjas is one of these companies.
 You can also use this handy guide to outsourcing cybersecurity from DesignRush.

-Personally, I like using local, American companies for my needs if I can afford them.
+Personally, I like using local, American companies for my business needs.
 In addition to search engines, ask around at your local chamber of commerce for a reputable vendor or partner.

 The basics: Protect yourself with A Layered Approach